Please enable JavaScript to view this site.

 c.Confirm that data is being added to the buffer.

-After you run the application for a few milliseconds, data should be added to the buffer and the index variables should change.
+After you run the application, data should be added to the buffer and the index variables should change.

 i.Set Operation mode to SoC.